 Let's not forget a well-earned treat.
 There are legendary waffles to be had at Corbet’s Cabin at 10,450 feet.
 Since I wasn’t super confident I could get my 8yo down from the top (it’s mostly expert terrain) we trammed up and back just to enjoy the view and waffles.
 Totally worth it.

-What to Eat Off Mountain
+Where to Eat Off Mountain at Jackson Hole

 We’ll talk a lot more about snow, but I want to share some food ideas too.
 I know you won’t eat all your meals at home.
 We tried Q Roadhouse and Brewing company had extremely slow service, but the food was serviceable.
 The kids thought all the peanut shells on the floor were cool.
 That's the best thing I can say about the meal.